flutter/website/src/reference/crash-reporting.md

 $ flutter --disable-telemetry
 ```

-If you opt out of analytics, an opt-out event will be sent,
+If you opt out of analytics, Flutter sends an opt-out event.
-and then no further information will be stored or sent by that
-installation of Flutter.
+This Flutter installation neither sends nor stores any further information.

 To opt into analytics, run the following command: